gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Retrieve a list of landing pages.
+Landing page is the first page that a prospect lands upon while visiting a website.
+Use this API to fetch a list of landing pages.

 *Returned Response:*